 Todd Thrasher, a native Virginian, is a lover of many things—scuba diving, the island of Bonaire, playing golf and cooking.
 Most importantly, however, is his love for the creation of the perfect artisan cocktail and his knowledge of wine.

-His expert wine lists and trend setting cocktails for Restaurant Eve, The Majestic, and PX that have earned him acclaim and garnered him highly coveted awards.
+His expert wine lists and trend setting cocktails for Restaurant Eve, Society Fair, and PX that have earned him acclaim and garnered him highly coveted awards.

 “I strive to do things differently.
 I want our guests to remember what they drank just as much as what they ate - I want them to experience it the way I do,” - Todd Thrasher